 - If you squint a bit you can estimate where the graph would balance on a fulcrum.
 That would be your estimate of the mean (or average or expected electoral vote total.

-- The point on the x-axis were half of the bar mass falls above and half falls below is the median electoral vote.
+- The point on the x-axis were half of the bars fall above and half fall below is the median electoral vote.

 - The spread of the distribution is an indication of how variable the outcomes are.